magento/knowledge-base/src/troubleshooting/general/safely-delete-files-when-out-of-disk-space-adobe-commerce-on-our-cloud-architecture.md

 * Adobe Commerce on our Cloud Architecture:
   2.3.0-2.3.7, 2.4.0-2.4.2-p1
 * This is specific to dedicated Pro clusters.
-Starter and Integration environments are single node, and do not have a ``/data/exports directory``.
+Starter and Integration environments are single node, and do not have the `/data/exports` directory.

 ## Signs of low disk space